 A natural remedy for skin conditions

 Hemp seed oil is good for acne, eczema, dermatitis, and psoriasis, hemp seed oil skin benefits have calming effects on your skin, alleviate dermatitis and soothe irritated, inflamed, and itchy skin.
-Due to its hydrating properties, it soothes tight skin, but it doesn’t clog pores!
+It’s popular to use due to its moisturizing properties, but it doesn’t clog pores!
+What’s more, it’s also one of the natural remedies people use for stretch marks.

 A natural aid in varicose veins

 Hemp seed oil is a natural remedy for the varicose veins; this it is a less-known benefit, but effective nonetheless due to its high fatty-acid content.
 The oil is beneficial if you massage the problematic area with the veins, but you can benefit them greatly by actually start including hemp seeds and hemp seed oil into your diet as well (just add it to your favorite dish).